rage/web-palvelinohjelmointi-s19-material/data/osa-4/2-sovelluksen-rakenne.md

     }

     @Transactional
-    public void transfer(String from,String to, Integer amount) {
+    public void transfer(String from, String to, Integer amount) {
         Account accountFrom = this.accountRepository.findByIban(from);
         Account accountTo = this.accountRepository.findByIban(to);